rchampourlier/guard-shotgun/README.md

 # Guard::Shotgun

 Guard::Shotgun automatically starts and restarts Rack applications (through `rackup`) when needed.
-As useful as Shotgun when developing a Sinatra app.
+As useful as Shotgun when developing a Rack app.

 Tested on: